wwake/EGTest/README.md

 ## XCTestCase Extensions
 **`eg()`** - lets you create `EG` examples with the lower-case name `eg`.
 Takes the same arguments as the `EG` struct.

 **`check()`** - runs a list of test cases against an assertion.
 With XCT assert functions, pass in the file and line so that your test case is highlighted if the assertion fails.
-Usually, prefer the variadic form, but you have the array form if you need it.
+Usually, prefer the variadic form, but you have the array form if you need it.

 ```
 func check<Input, Output>(